molily/molily.de/_posts/2019-02-03-testing-angular.md

 2. Find pending requests
 3. Respond to these requests with fake data
 4. Check the result of the method call
-5. Verify that all requests have been found and answered
+5. Verify that all requests have been answered

 <div class="book-sources" markdown="1">
 - [Angular guide:  Communicating with backend services using HTTP ](https://angular.io/guide/http)